trewqpoiuuy/stevens.institute/README.md

 # stevens.institute

-An open image board for the students, facualty, and staff of Stevens Institute of Technology.
+An open image board for the students, faculty, and staff of Stevens Institute of Technology.